Summary

 This works well for larger companies with different business units.
 For example, a software company might have divisions for mobile apps, web services, and enterprise software.

 Each division should show its own leadership team and key roles.
+What's the best way to keep things clear?
 Use different color themes for each division to make visual organizational charts easy to read.

 What Common Mistakes Kill Investor Interest in Org Charts?

-Many business owners make big errors in their visual org charts.
+Too many business owners make very important errors in their visual org charts.
 These mistakes signal poor planning to backers.

 Overcrowding and Poor Visual Hierarchy

-The biggest mistake is cramming too much info into one chart.
+The biggest mistake is cramming too much information into one chart.
 Some business owners try to show every employee and contractor.
 This creates visual chaos that backers can't follow.

 Keep your main org chart to 15-20 people maximum.
 If you have more employees, create separate detailed charts for each department.
 Link them together in your business plan appendix.

-Use font sizes to show importance levels.
+How do you show importance levels visually?
+Use font sizes to show hierarchy.
 The CEO should have the largest text.
 Department heads get medium size. person contributors use the smallest font.

 Missing Growth Projections

-Many org charts only show current staff.
+Too many org charts only show current staff.
 This tells backers nothing about your growth plans.
-They need to see how you'll grow the team over time.
+They need to see how you'll scale the team over time.

 Add planned positions with target hire dates.
 Show key roles you'll fill in Year 1, Year 2, and Year 3.
 This shows planned thinking about talent needs.

 Include salary budgets for new hires if possible.
-This shows you've calculated the money impact of growth.
+This shows you've calculated the financial impact of growth.
 It also proves you understand the real costs of scaling.

 Unclear Role Definitions

-Generic job titles don't help backers understand your team's skills.
+Generic job titles don't help backers understand your team's capabilities.
 'Manager' or 'Director' could mean anything.
 Be specific about what each person does.

 Add 2-3 bullet points under each role.
-Focus on key jobs that drive business results.
-Show how each position helps with income or cost savings.
+Focus on key responsibilities that drive business results.
+Show how each position contributes to income or cost savings.

 This detail helps backers assess your team's strength.
-They can spot gaps where you need more talent or experience.
+Can they spot gaps where you need more talent or experience?
+Absolutely.

 Real-World Example: SaaS Startup Scaling Strategy